AxxAxx/AxxSolder/README.md

 # Cartridge differences
 Cartridges from JBC do all contain a thermocouple element to read the tip temperature and a resistive heater element.
 The configuration of thermocouple and heater element differ slightly between cartridge models.
 In order to determine the internal configuration of the cartridges two cross secions were done.
 These show clearly how the C210 and C245 cartridges are constructed internally.
 The images can be seen here: [https://www.eevblog.com/forum/projects/axxsolder-jbc-soldering-controller](https://www.eevblog.com/forum/projects/axxsolder-jbc-soldering-controller/msg5124267/#msg5124267).
 As the thermocouple output also differs (see my measurements [Temperature calibration](#temperature-calibration)) the correct handle/cartridge type has to be set.
 This is done automatically be the inputs "Handle_sense_1" and "Handle_sense_2" This can be done thanks to the design of the handle connector.
-For the JCB T210 handle pin 5 and 6 is connected internaly in the connector.
+For the JCB T210 handle pin 5 and 6 are connected internaly in the connector.
 This allows AxxSolder to sense which handle is connected and assign correct thermocouple correction, PID parameters and max output power.

 # Schematic
 The schematic for AxxSolder is shown below.
 Both station and portable versions use the same PCB and software.
 The MCU is a [STM32G431CBT6](https://www.st.com/en/microcontrollers-microprocessors/stm32g431cb.html).